AxonIQ/reference-guide/part-i-getting-started/quick-start.md

 (2) If you are using Axon for Event Sourcing, default constructor is needed so Axon can instantiate the Aggregate and apply all sourced events.

+(3) Annotation that is put on methods/constructors that handle commands.
+When an `IssueCmd` is dispatched, annotated constructor will be invoked.

+(4) Invoking `AggregateLifecycle.apply` method will apply method on given aggregate (`@EventSourcingHandler` matching this event will be called on aggregate), and then it will be published to the `EventBus`, so other components can react upon it.

+(5) Annotation that is put on methods that handle sourced events.

+For more details about `@CommandHandler`s and `@EventSourcingHandler`s please check [command model](/part-ii-domain-logic/command-model.md).

 > **Note** All business logic / rules are defined in the `@CommandHandler`s, and all state changes are defined in the `@EventSourcingHandler`s.
 The reason for this is when we want to get the current state of event-sourced Aggregate, we have to apply all sourced events - we have to invoke `@EventSourcingHandler`s.
 If the state of our Aggregate is changed outside of `@EventSourcingHandler`s it will not be reflected when we do a replay.

 ### Query Model

 Once we have our Aggregate defined which processes commands and fires events, we can create a Query Model (Projection) based on those fired events.
-Let's say that we want to build a view that has summary of Giftcards.
-In order to do that, view will issue a query to our Query Model to retrieve necessary information about Giftcards.
-We will use good old `List` Java structure as our storage. `CardSummary` class could look like this:
+Let's say that we want to build a view that has a summary of Giftcards.
+In order to do that, the view will issue a query to our Query Model to retrieve necessary information about Giftcards.
+We will use good old `List` Java structure as our storage.
+The `CardSummary` class could look like this:

 ```java
 public class CardSummary {